dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/advanced.md

     ```

    :::info
-   * For merge write disposition, the source table needs a primary key, which `dlt` automatically sets up.
+   * When using "merge" write disposition, the source table needs a primary key, which `dlt` automatically sets up.
    * `apply_hints` is a powerful method that enables schema modifications after resource creation, like adjusting write disposition and primary keys.
 You can choose from various tables and use `apply_hints` multiple times to create pipelines with merged, appended, or replaced resources.
    :::